A. A. Bere Tallo Airport

 A.A.
-Bere Tallo Airport, previously known as Haliwen Airport (IATA: ABU, ICAO: WATA, formerly WRKA) is an airport in Atambua, East Nusa Tenggara, Indonesia.
+Bere Tallo Airport, previously known as Haliwen Airport (IATA: ABU, ICAO: WATA, formerly WRKA) is located in Atambua, East Nusa Tenggara, Indonesia.

 It changed its name in 2013, to match local government's regulation on airport naming.

 History

 The airport was a stop-over location in the early days of pioneering aviation for Bill Lancaster and Jessie Maude "Chubbie" Miller in 1927.
 This journey was one of the longest flights made in a small aircraft and the first attempted flight between England and Australia.
 However, the flight was overtaken by Bert Hinkler, who was the first to complete the journey.